Good-Games-Munich/ggm-wiifi-manager/README.md

 ## Features
 - Set the active connection to use a connected LAN adapter
-- Read wifi configurations from files saved on usb/sd (files are read from /wifi, file extension doesn't matter)
+- Read wifi configurations from files saved on usb/sd (files are read from /wifi).

+Configuration files should be text files, with the first line containing the ssid and the second line containing the password.
+Please make sure to check for superfluous whitespace.

 ## Warning
 This program makes permanent changes to the NAND, use (and/or modify) at your own risks.
 It has been tested on Dolphin and 5 seperate Wiis without issues, but please make a NAND Backup before using it.